nbasargin/fsarcamp/README.md

 - GTC lookup tables have been adjusted to support different coordinates, a new class is provided
 - Related geocoding functionality has been moved and adjusted: now the lookup tables are responsible for geocoding
 - Deprecated modules and functions were removed
-- Region definitions are now a plain dictionary mapping names to polygons in longitude-latitude coordinates
+- Region definitions are now a plain dictionary, mapping names to polygons in longitude-latitude coordinates
 - GeoCrop (region of a lookup table) was replaced by WindowedGeocoding with similar functionality
 - interpolation functions have been changed to work on full LUT / SLC extent instead of regions